-Is there a single food that you can survive on forever?
+Can humans live forever on a single food diet?

 For all of 2016, Andrew Taylor ate only potatoes.
-There were a few caveats: He ate both white potatoes and sweet ones, and sometimes mixed in soymilk, tomato sauce, salt and herbs.
+There were a few caveats to his potato diet: He ate both white potatoes and sweet ones, and sometimes mixed in soymilk, tomato sauce, salt and herbs.
 He also took B12 supplements.
 But, overall, he ate potatoes for breakfast, lunch, and dinner.
 He took four blood tests over the year which he claims all came back normal.
 He even lost weight and felt more energized.

 “If you have to choose one food, if you’re one of the people that’s getting sent to Mars, choose potatoes,” says Taylor.
 “I’m not trying to be evangelical about potatoes, but it was a really good experience for me.”

 First and foremost, it’s not a good idea to only eat one kind of food.
-To survive, we need 20 essential amino acids as well as 30 minerals and vitamins.
-Throughout history we've often combined foods, like rice and beans, yogurt and nuts, and even macaroni and cheese to a certain extent, in an attempt, or by accident, to intake the proper balance of nutrients that you usually can't attain from eating a single food item.
-But in times of famine, fasting, or strange double-dog-dares, there are a couple of foods a human could survive on...at least for awhile.
+To survive, we need 20 amino acids—of which nine are essential, meaning we can’t make them ourselves and must get them from food—as well as a plethora of minerals and vitamins.
+(And, obviously, we need water in addition to food to keep our cells hydrated so they don’t wither and stop functioning.)
+Throughout history we’ve often combined foods, like rice and beans, yogurt and nuts, and even macaroni and cheese to a certain extent, in an attempt, or by accident, to intake the proper balance of nutrients that you usually can’t attain from eating a single food item.
+But in times of famine, fasting, or strange double-dog-dares, there are a couple of foods a human could survive on…at least for awhile.

 The potato is one good example.
 Andrew Taylor isn’t the only person in history who has relied almost exclusively on potatoes for sustenance.
 In the beginning of the 1800s, about a third of the Irish population got most of their calories from spuds.
 The average American ate about 113 pounds of these starchy tubers in 2015.
 “For the money and your blood pressure, you can’t beat a traditional baked spud,” says Joan Salge Blake, a clinical nutrition professor at Boston University.